 Patrick Stewart Speech: Superman is able to convince a group of The Social Darwinist alien invaders to call off an invasion through one of these.
 Notably, he actually gave it mentally, by convincing the invaders to read his mind and see his thoughts on the matter.

 Poorly Disguised Pilot: Issue #19 picks up on Kara Zor-El's story after the events of The Supergirl from Krypton.
 It mainly, however, serves a staging ground for the Supergirl spin-off series.
 It was even republished as Supergirl #0.

 Power Creep, Power Seep: Happens sometimes as the two contribute equally to battles.
 In one case, they were attacked by Hawkman and Captain Marvel.
 Hawkman and Batman start fighting, as do Marvel and Supes.
 Then Batman and Superman do a move they call "castling," in which they throw their opponents off balance by rapidly switching who they're fighting.
-This mean it was actually part of their plan for Batman to fight Captain Marvel, who is roughly as powerful as Superman.
+This mean it was actually part of their plan for Batman to fight Captain Marvel, who is roughly as powerful as Superman without a Kryptonite-like weakness.
 (And the move starts with Superman throwing Marvel at Batman, who then kicks Marvel into a mountain.
 How this impact with a Flying Brick did not shatter every bone in Batman's body is never explained.)